JeuJeus/.dotfiles/README.md

 # .dotfiles
-My dotfiles used on my Arch install.
+The dotfiles used on my Arch install.

 ## Setup:
 - WM: i3-gaps